bidyasahu6205/PicoCTF-challenges/README.md

 # PicoCTF-challenges
 this repository is all about ctf solutions and things we learned from it.
 General skills
-1.Obedient cat
+1. Obedient cat
 2. Python Wrangling
-3.wave a flag
+3. wave a flag
 4. nice netcat
 5. static ain't always noise
-6.Tab, Tab, Attack
+6. Tab, Tab, Attack
-7.Super SSH
+7. Super SSH
 8. Magikarp Ground Mission
 9. Lets Warm Up
 10. Warmed Up